magento/architecture/design-documents/admin-controller-extending.md

 To avoid backward incompatible issues we cannot just make FrontController to check whether matched action instance extends backend abstract action when _frontend_ area is accessed.

-What we can do is to create a PHPMD rule that will check all ActionInterface implementations and allow extending backend's AbstractAction only if an action has _Controller\Adminhtml_ in it's namespace.
+What we can do is to create a PHPStan rule that will check all ActionInterface implementations and allow extending backend's AbstractAction only if an action has _Controller\Adminhtml_ in it's namespace.